tessgi/tessvectors/README.md

 We also have a  [demo notebook](docs/tessvectors_demo.ipynb) that demonstrates a few things you can do with the information contained in these files.

+A demonstration of products can be found in the [Products](Products/) folder.

 ## tessvectors usage
 tessvectors vector files can be downloaded from https://heasarc.gsfc.nasa.gov/docs/tess/data/TESSVectors/ and read in using `pandas.read_csv`.
 The `tessvectors` package can be installed using: